Written By John VanDerLaan

 What We Like

-• The Barnett TS380 has a lot of safety features like an anti-dry-fire mechanism and floating bristle bolt retainer.
+- The Barnett XP390 has a lot of safety features like an anti-dry-fire mechanism and floating bristle bolt retainer.
 These are extra important for new bowhunters who are more likely to make mistakes with their crossbows.

 What We Don’t Like

-• The TS380 only comes with two bolts, the minimum you should have to go hunting.
+- The XP390 only comes with two bolts, the minimum you should have to go hunting.
 Since it's common to lose bolts while hunting, you'll have to stock back up soon, if not immediately.

-• As a starter model, the TS380's construction is not as high-quality as other crossbows.
+- As a starter model, the XP390's construction is not as high-quality as other crossbows.

-The Barnett TS380 is our top choice for beginners.
-It has what you need to pick up and go, so you can start hunting successfully during the archery season.
+The Barnett XP390 is a great choice for beginners.
+It has what you need to pick up and go, so you can start hunting successfully during the archery season for under $500.
 It has enough power for whitetail deer and other big game but not so much that you can't learn on it and practice your accuracy.
 Plus, accuracy is easier even if you haven't spent a lot of time practicing on the range thanks to special features like the scope and specialized trigger.

 Best Compact Crossbow: Excalibur Micro 340 TD